manabe0322/Kongoh/README.md

 Manabe S, Fujii K, Fukagawa T, Mizuno N, Sekiguchi K, Inoue K, Hashiyada M, Akane A, Tamaki K. Evaluation of probability distribution models for stutter ratios in the typing system of GlobalFiler and 3500xL Genetic Analyzer.
 Leg Med.
 2021;52:101906.

-Manabe S, Fujii K, Fukagawa T, Mizuno N, Sekiguchi K, Inoue K, Hashiyada M, Akane A, Tamaki K. corrigendum to "Evaluation of probability distribution models for stutter ratios in the typing system of GlobalFiler and 3500xL Genetic Analyzer" [Leg.
+Manabe S, Fujii K, Fukagawa T, Mizuno N, Sekiguchi K, Inoue K, Hashiyada M, Akane A, Tamaki K. Corrigendum to "Evaluation of probability distribution models for stutter ratios in the typing system of GlobalFiler and 3500xL Genetic Analyzer" [Leg.
 Med.
 52 (2021) 101906].
 Leg Med.
 2022;54:101984.

 Manabe S, Fukagawa T, Fujii K, Mizuno N, Sekiguchi K, Akane A, Tamaki K. Development and validation of Kongoh ver.
 3.0.1: Open-source software for
 DNA mixture interpretation in the GlobalFiler system based on a quantitative continuous model.
 Leg Med.
 2021 (in press).